Weburz/base-project-template/simple-project/{{cookiecutter.project_name}}/README.md

 # {{ cookiecutter.project_name }}

-{{ cookiecutter.project_short_description }}
+{{ cookiecutter.description }}

 ## Usage and Development Guidelines

 Write a detailed setup and development guideline over here in this section.
 Make sure to also document the how-to guidelines for any specific tools and such for use with the project here.

 ## Licensing and Distribution